The main risk of having a catheter is an infection. This can happen when bacteria get into the body through the catheter.

 - you think your catheter is blocked

-- injury to the urethra (the tube that carries urine out of the body) when the catheter is inserted
+- injury to the tube that carries pee out of the bladder (urethra)

-- narrowing of the urethra because of scar tissue caused by repeated catheter use
+- narrowing of the urethra - scar tissue can build up after repeated catheter use

 - injury to the bladder or rectum from inserting the catheter the wrong way